 Change the 1st paragraph as shown:

-Except when operating within a PSMP exchange, a STA that receives a PPDU that contains a BlockAckReq frame in which the Address 1 field matches its MAC address during either full-state operation or partial-state operation shall transmit a PPDU containing a BlockAck frame that is separated on the WM by a SIFS from the PPDU that elicited the BlockAck frame as a response.
+Except when operating within a PSMP exchange, a STA that receives a PPDU that contains a BlockAckReq frame that is not a Fragment Flushing BlockAckReq frame and in which the Address 1 field matches its MAC address during either full-state operation or partial-state operation shall transmit a PPDU containing a BlockAck frame that is separated on the WM by a SIFS from the PPDU that elicited the BlockAck frame as a response.
 A STA that receives an A-MPDU that contains one or more QoS Data frames with Implicit BAR ack policy during either full-state operation or partial-state operation shall transmit a PPDU containing a BlockAck frame that is separated on the WM by a SIFS from the PPDU that elicited the BlockAck frame as a response. (#24267)

 Change the last paragraph as shown:

-If a BlockAckReq frame is received and no matching partial state is available, the recipient shall send a null BlockAck frame in which the bitmap is set to all 0s. (#24267)
+If a BlockAckReq frame that is not a Fragment Flushing BlockAckReq frame is received and no matching partial state is available, the recipient shall send a null BlockAck frame in which the bitmap is set to all 0s. (#24267)

-(#24267)
+If a BlockAckReq frame that is a Fragment Flushing BlockAckReq frame is received, the recipient shall send an ACK frame in response. (#24267)

 TGax editor: in the appropriate location within TGax Draft D6.0, insert the following text and editing instruction which modify the text of 10.25.6.6.3 Operation for each received BlockAckReq as shown, noting that the bullet items 2) and 3) are not replacaing the existing 2) and 3) but are new 2) and 3) that should appear between the existing 1) and 2), and therefore, the baseline existing bullets starting with 2) need to be renumbered: